Wrongian/Wrongian/README.md

 I Sleep
-if you are wondering where all my github stuff is its all in my other accounts or all secret ;)

-either something im not that proud of sharing or work related stuff

 Im actually quite adaptable and can do self-learn the programming/software related skills to do most things.
 I have accrued various experiences over the years from random side projects